toddsundsted/ktistec/README.md

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/kl3yf6.png" width=640>

-After you name the server, you create the primary user.
-Ktistec currently supports only one user.
-This is intentional -- one of Ktistec's design goals is to promote a more fully distributed Fediverse.
+After you name the server, you create the primary user account.
+The primary user can create additional user accounts via the admin interface at `/admin/accounts`.
+All additional users are also administrators.

 At a minimum, you need to specify the user's *username*, *password*, *language*, and *timezone*.
 You can use a single character for the